alex-sharifi/book-reports/the-data-warehouse-toolkit.md

         - Make each flag and indicator into its own dimension, but should be avoided if the number of foreign keys is already more than 20 <sup>pg 179</sup>.
         - Store flags and indicators in a transaction header dimension, using transaction number as a regular dimension.
 Should be avoided because this dimension will be very large, and there should be orders of magnitude difference between size of fact table and associated dimensions<sup>pg 181</sup>.
     - Typically referred to as _transaction indicator_ or _transaction profile dimension_<sup>pg 180</sup>.
     - Grouping of low-cardinality flags and indicators<sup>pg 180</sup>.
+For example, one row per unique combination of profile attributes<sup>pg 392</sup>.
     - Consideration needs to be given to whether junk dimension rows created for the full Cartesian product of all combinations beforehand or create junk dimension rows as they are encountered in data<sup>pg 180</sup>.
+- Audit dimensions
+    - Each audit dimension row describes the data lineage of the fact row, including the time of the extract, source table, and extract software version<sup>pg 383</sup>.
 - Dimension attribute hierarchies
     - Fixed depth hierarchies:
         - Fixed set of labels, all with meaningful labels.
 Such as calendar hierarchies.
 Think of the levels as roll-ups.
 Can be represeted in a single dimension table<sup>pg 214</sup>.